dhis2/performance-tests-gatling/README.md

 - An immutable DHIS2 database (for consistent metrics/tests).
 - Most tests are based on the database `hmis/2.38.4/qa_hmis.sql.gz`.
 It can be found at https://im.dhis2.org/databases (you might require additional permission).
 - A dedicated DHIS2 instance to be hit by the performance tests (the tests will run against this instance).
+- Java JDK 11 or later
+- Maven 3.6 or later